Aug 23, 2022

 Join Preservation Virginia’s John Marshall House in this virtual presentation about Chief Justice Marshall’s judicial impact on indigenous sovereignty laws in the United States.

-During the latter half of his career, the Marshall Court heard a trilogy of cases concerning Cherokee nationhood and ancestral land jurisdiction in Georgia: Johnson v.
+During the latter half of his career, the Marshall Court heard a trilogy of cases, two of which concerned the Cherokee nationhood and ancestral land jurisdiction in Georgia: Johnson v.
 McIntosh (1823), Cherokee Nation v.
 Georgia (1831), and Worcester v.
 Georgia (1832).

 Admission to this program is free (though a suggested donation of $10 is greatly appreciated), and advanced registration is required.